toaderflorin/florintoader/_posts/2018-03-10-anti-matter.markdown

 date:   2018-01-12 11:13:11 +0300
 image: "/images/dirac.jpg"
 ---
-Antimatter is one of those things that most people regard as the stuff of science fiction but the reality is it's very much established science.
+Antimatter is one of those things that most people regard as the stuff of science fiction (because all the anti-matter warp drives in Star Trek and stuff) but you'd be surprised to find out that it's very much established science, but what's interesting is that its existence was predicted by Paul Dirac as a necessity for making quantum dynamics compatible with Einstein's special theory of relativity.

 ![crowd](/images/dirac.jpg){:class="img-responsive"}

 If you aren't familiar with special relativity go ahead and have a look at my [article](http://florintoader.net/special-relativity) now -- it's something that you absolutely must grasp before delving into subjects like quantum field theory.
-This form of matter is interesting because it was predicted by Paul Dirac's equation before it was actually discovered in a laboratory and for a while this prediction was actually problematic because no one had actually seen such an exotic form of matter.
+Dirac's theory was also interesting in its historical context because nobody had seen anything resembling anti-matter so there was quite a pushback from the scientific community.
 Heisenberg even went as far as to call Dirac's equation garbage, but considering how strange the quantum world was beginning to look at the turn of the century, he probably should have known better.

 ### The Schrödinger Equation
 The story of quantum field theory is interesting: when Schrödinger tried to describe what happens to an electron using his famous equation, he actually tried to make it compatible with Einstein's theory of special relativity but he was not able to and so the equation uses Newtonian concepts of time and space.
 But because he wasn't able to work out all the details, he decided to publish the version non compatible with special relativity which he thought was still novel enough, and which looks like this: